-Problem: An instrument appears of record purporting to affect the title to real property which is executed by one who has no record interest in the real property on the date it is recorded.
-Do persons subsequently acquiring an interest in such real property have constructive notice of such instrument?

-Answer: No. This is the classic illustration of a "wild deed" which is outside of the chain of title.
-See Title terest in real property.
+- Problem: An instrument appears of record purporting to affect the title to real property which is executed by one who has no record interest in the real property on the date it is recorded.
+Do persons subsequently acquiring an interest in such real property have constructive notice of such instrument? - Answer: No. This is the classic illustration of a "wild deed" which is outside of the chain of title.
+See Title Standard 1.1.3 for the search necessary to establish a chain of title with respect to a particular interest in real property.